What are Dust Mites and Dust Mite Covers?

 What are Dust Mites?

-Dust mites are very small insects that are relatives of spiders.
+Dust mites are very small insects that are relatives of spiders that can trigger allergic reactions and asthma in many people.
 Dust mites and their excrement contain a protein that causes an allergic reaction in a very large part of the human population.
 Dogs can be allergic to dust mites too!

 Because dust mites are microscopic in size, you cannot see them on your mattress or pillow.
+You can not feel them crawling on your skin.
 Dust mites like the warmth of your body when you are sleeping and they feast on the skin cells that we shed.
 They get their moisture from the water vapor created when we sleep.

 Your mattress and pillow are perfect environments for dust mites to thrive.
 That is why it is important that you have a dust mite cover on all of your pillows as well as the mattress and box spring.